curvenote/blog/content/blog/curvenote-on-the-command-line.md

 A few of the [PDF templates](https://curvenote.com/templates) that you can export to using the CLI, allowing you to write your content once, then export to any template.
 ```

-For more details on how to use the `export` service, and some dependencies that you may need to run some commands [see our documentation](https://curvenote.com/docs/export).
+For more details on how to use the `export` service and dependencies that you may need to run some commands [see our documentation](https://curvenote.com/docs/export).

 ### Roadmap

 Right now export commands only work with Curvenote projects, where content is pulled directly from the API into a temporary folder and built.
-We are currently changing this to support building from a local folder as well as support multi-article export (e.g. a PhD thesis or large reports).
+We are currently changing this to support building from a local folder as well as support multi-article export (e.g. a PhD thesis or large report).

 ## Get Started

 We've built out detailed documentation at <https://curvenote.com/docs>, covering everything that we talked about in this post.

-To begin your scientific writing and publishing journey with Curvenote, just [Install the CLI](https://curvenote.com/docs/develop) and [start building scientific content for the web](https://curvenote.com/docs/web), syncing and [exporting to different document formats](https://curvenote.com/docs/export).
+To begin your scientific writing and publishing journey with Curvenote, just [Install the CLI](https://curvenote.com/docs/cli) and [start building scientific content for the web](https://curvenote.com/docs/web), syncing and [exporting to different document formats](https://curvenote.com/docs/export).

 ### See the Curvenote CLI in action

-Watch our recent webinar on [Creating an Open Research Website](oxa:AVQ2dzLNloEd25Io8NbA/ygZdDzHQgXRX8HOndayQ 'Creating an Open Research Website') where we go from a folder of Markdown files and Jupyter Notebooks to a published website in a few minutes, before exploring the customizations we can make to change navigation, add more content, add licenses, DOIs, binder links and more.
+Watch our recent webinar on [Creating an Open Research Website](oxa:AVQ2dzLNloEd25Io8NbA/ygZdDzHQgXRX8HOndayQ "Creating an Open Research Website") where we go from a folder of Markdown files and Jupyter Notebooks to a published website in a few minutes, before exploring the customizations we can make to change navigation, add more content, add licenses, DOIs, binder links and more.

 ```{iframe} https://www.youtube-nocookie.com/embed/LviMD9zE3FM
 :label: ICv58H0IfQ